Ambisonic audio workflows for 360 films and VR

 Cost: ££

-In active development: Yes. but Audio Ease provide infrequent updates on all their products
+In active development: It’s difficult to know as Audio Ease provide very infrequent updates on all their products.

 Issues: